 For a donation, many local fire stations will open their doors for a kid’s birthday party.
 The children will learn all about what firefighters do and will get a chance to play firefighter themselves as they sit in the fire truck, try out a hose and even get to slide down the firefighters’ pole.
 Give your local fire station a call and see if they participate in this type of activity for kids.

 Boys and Girls Clubs, YMCAs and many other local venues with indoor pools are available to book for kids parties year-round, and they will also provide a party helper or two to play games with the kids during pool time.
-You’ll want to stick with kids around 4 and 5 years old for this type of party, and it’s also a popular location choice for elementary-aged kids.
+This is great for 4- and 5-year-olds, as well as elementary-aged kids.

 Children in this age bracket will be able to handle a bit more stimulation and take on more complicated activities.
 The venues listed below will provide just enough entertainment for elementary-aged kiddos.

 At this point, most kids are coordinated enough to take on some bowling, and they will love knocking down the pins and will get a good giggle out of all those gutter balls.
 While kids will enjoy any bowling alley, a mini-bowling (bowling with a smaller-sized ball) experience will be best for the smaller ones.
 Order some pizza, bring a cake and join in the fun yourself!

 If your child is a budding artist, booking their birthday party at a place that specializes in everything crafty is the perfect plan.
 Places like Michael’s will host arts and crafts parties, and many communities have ceramic studios or art schools that you can book for a party where the children will do things like paint plates or make little vases.
 It’s a good time for everyone, and the kids get to take home their own creations at the end.